-- 15.1 No Member shall attempt to influence the hiring or promotion of a Spouse or Immediate Relative. - 15.2 No Member shall make any decision or participate in the process to hire, transfer, promote, demote, discipline, or terminate a Spouse or Immediate Relative. - 15.3 If a Spouse or Immediate Relative of a Member is an applicant for employment with the Municipality or candidate for promotion or transfer, the Spouse or Immediate Relative will proceed through the usual selection process with no special consideration. - 15.4 No Member shall place themselves in a position where they could have influence over their Spouse or Immediate Relative's employment. - 15.5 No Member shall attempt to use a Spouse or Immediate Relative relationship for financial or other gain.
+- 15.1 No Member shall attempt to influence the hiring or promotion of a Spouse or Immediate Relative. - 15.2 No Member shall make any decision or participate in the process to hire, transfer, promote, demote, discipline, or terminate a Spouse or Immediate Relative. - 15.3 If a Spouse or Immediate Relative of a Member is an applicant for employment with the Municipality or candidate for promotion or transfer, the Spouse or Immediate Relative will proceed through the usual selection process with no special consideration. - 15.4 No Member shall place himself or herself in a position where he or she could have influence over their Spouse or Immediate Relative's employment. - 15.5 No Member shall attempt to use a Spouse or Immediate Relative relationship for financial or other gain.

-OBSTRUCTION OF INTEGRITY COMMISSIONER
+PART 16: OBSTRUCTION OF INTEGRITY COMMISSIONER